 It is efficient.
 In most situations, once the user has logged in, the various entities never need to contact the authentication server.
 Validation of credentials is achieved solely by successfully decrypting the credentials cookie with the authentication server's public key (which has been configured beforehand).

-The authentication server should implement a flexible vocabulary for defining rules that support
+The authentication server should implement a flexible vocabulary for defining rules that support:

-Access control at the operation level
+Access control at the operation level;

-Access control at the feature type level
+Access control at the feature type level;

-Access control based on geographic extent (exclusion and inclusion zones)
+Access control based on geographic extent (exclusion and inclusion zones); and

-Access control based on temporal extent (exclusion and inclusion)
+Access control based on temporal extent (exclusion and inclusion).

 Q & A from the UCR thread of Testbed-11